-- The establishment of process controls serve to ensure product quality, and by the same token address variability in product.
+- The establishment of process controls serves to ensure product quality, and by the same token address variability in the product.
 The FDA expects that process controls include examination of material as well as equipment monitoring.
 In particular, process control and monitoring is critical when:

 - the product attribute is either not detectable or otherwise measurable (eg. microbial contamination).

 Stage 2 – Process Qualification: Recommendations and Expectations

 The main objective of process qualification is to determine if the process design is effective in commercialization.